N2WQ/clubleaderboard/replit.md

 - **File Processing**: Multer (uploads), PapaParse (CSV parsing)

 ### Technical Implementations
 - **Cabrillo Log Processing**: Parses Cabrillo files to extract contest, callsign, claimed score, operators, club, and mode.
+Enhanced to detect "Yankee Clipper Contest Club" or "YCCC" even when CLUB field contains multiple club names.
 - **Dues Validation & Inclusive Scoring**: Validates operator dues against a roster.
 Submissions are accepted if at least one operator has valid dues; only operators with current dues are scored.
 Operators with expired dues are excluded from scoring calculations with a warning.
 - **Scoring Engine**: Implements a normalized scoring formula: `(IndividualClaimed / HighestSingleOpForContestMode) × 1,000,000`. `IndividualClaimed` is `ClaimedScore / TotalOperators`.
 - **Baseline Calculation**: Dynamically computes the highest single-operator claimed score for each contest and mode combination to establish a baseline for normalization.